Kaya Mawa sits beside the implausibly clear waters of Lake Malawi.

-Food quality: On both of our visits to Kaya Mawa in the last few years, the food has been consistently excellent.
+Food quality: On all of our visits to Kaya Mawa in the last few years, the food has been consistently excellent.

 For Breakfast there was always a selection of cereals, yoghurt and a bowl of fruit salad.
 Cooked breakfast orders were taken by the waiter, and served with toast and a fresh pot of tea or coffee.
 They extended beyond a full English breakfast to options like 'Eggs Benedict', and it was all very good, very fresh and well presented.

 Lunches are often served in the main bar area and on the terrace – and are typically something like a fish fillet, or quiche, served with an inventive selection of salads.
 We loved the basil hummus with crisp bread followed by chicken in a Thai dressing and rice with roasted vegetables.

 Dinner is usually served, not a buffet, and there are a couple of choices.
 On our last visit we ate outside on the beach and started with broccoli cream soup with paprika, which was very good.
 Main course was an excellent fillet of beef, cooked to order, with red wine jus, maple syrup carrots and Dauphinoise potatoes.
 For dessert, home-made banana ice cream was served between brandy-snap wafers, with a trickle of chocolate amarula sauce.

 Drinks included: No drinks are included

 Further dining info: Yes

 Beach holidays: The waters of Lake Malawi are implausibly clear, great for diving and especially snorkeling – which you can do straight from the golden beach of Kaya Mawa.
 This is one of our best spots for a relaxing beach holiday on the lake, and in a surprisingly remote place.See more ideas for Beach holidays in Malawi